 DTCs and STCs are responsible for ensuring the school has all necessary testing materials and tools available and organized prior to the start of testing.
-Test materials will be automatically generated through the nightly Aspen file feed, provided the deadline is met.
+Test materials will be automatically generated based on the student accommodations, provided the deadline is met.
 Secure materials should be kept in a centrally located, locked storage with limited access.